 Susan Else creates sculpture out of collaged and quilted cloth, capturing the gamut of human emotions, routines, dreams, and realities in her work.

 I started this work in 1998, when I added 3D elements to a flat art quilt.
-I have shown nationally and internationally since then, and I teach at art centers, museums, conferences, and fiber guilds across the U.S. My work is in public and private collections, and I have completed many commissioned pieces.
+I have shown nationally and internationally since then.
+My work is in public and private collections, and I have completed many commissioned pieces.

-For additional information on pieces, to ask about commissions, or to reach Susan, please send an email to: firstname.lastname@example.org.
+For additional information on pieces, to inquire about commissions and presentations, or to reach Susan, please send an email to: firstname.lastname@example.org.